 Economics studies both the employee and employer sides of the labor market so that we can better understand the roots of, and political solutions for, such issues as discrimination, unemployment, poverty, and inequality.

-Social Statistics teaches statistical thinking and quantitative reasoning related to culture, economy, law, government, and the sciences.
+Statistics and Data Science teaches statistical thinking and quantitative reasoning related to culture, economy, law, government, and the sciences.